Frequently asked questions

 What extra information can I include?

 You may like to include some (small) examples of your work, which you feel strengthens your application and is relevant.
 For example; articles, publications or maps.
 These should be submitted electronically.
+Please consider the length of the supporting documents you provide, being respectful of the time the assessors have to review documents.

 You should consider whether it is appropriate to provide certain supporting documents - submitting commercially produced reports for private clients may constitute a breach of privacy and will not be assessed, unless you can provide evidence that the client has given permission for these to be included.